Equiangular lines via matrix projection

-with equality whenever $|\Ce| = r^2$. \end{theorem} \begin{remark} As noted in \Cref{intro_complex}, the case of equality in \Cref{main_c} is of particular interest because sets of $r^2$ equiangular lines in $\C^r$ are important objects in quantum theory known as SICs, and Zauner's conjecture implies that they exist for every $r$, see \Cref{intro_complex} for more information.
+which is tight if $n = r^2$.
+Moreover, the case of equality in the above could be of particular interest because sets of $r^2$ equiangular lines in $\C^r$ are important objects in quantum information theory known as SICs, and \Cref{conj_Zauner} implies that they exist for every $r$, see \Cref{intro_complex} for more information.
 In particular, it is well known that a set of $r^2$ equiangular lines in $\C^r$ with common angle $\arccos(\alpha)$ must satisfy $\alpha = 1/\sqrt{r+1}$ (see e.g.\ \cite{DGS75}).
 Therefore, for all vectors $x, y \in \R^\Ce$, the Gram matrix $M$ of a SIC satisfies

 \end{remark}